zompi2/UE4EnhancedCodeFlow/README.md

 #### Wait Seconds

-Suspends the coroutine function for a specified amount of seconds.
+Suspends the coroutine for a specified amount of seconds.
 It works like Delay in Blueprints.

 ``` cpp
 FECFCoroutine UMyClass::SuspandableFunction()